thjsal/runko/docs/usage.rst

 The files have an `.ini` suffix and a simple structure of `parameter: value`.
 When fed into the drivers, Runko will automatically parse the file and construct a `Configuration` object, typically called `conf`.
 Any parameter in the configuration file gets turned into `conf.parameter` with a value of `value`; this makes it easy to add any new user-defined parameters to the driver scripts.

-During the construction of `conf` the configuratoin file is also typically passed through a problem-spesific `init_problem.py` file that introduces a specialiced `Configuration_Problem` derived from the base class.
+During the construction of `conf` the configuration file is also typically passed through a problem-specific `init_problem.py` file that introduces a specialiced `Configuration_Problem` derived from the base class.
 It can do additional manipulation on the configuration file parameters before resulting in a `conf` object.

 Typical parameters